KishaniKandasamy/H2o_WAVE_Data-Visualization_App/README.md

-# Data Visualisation -By accepting .csv file from the user using  wave UI/Upload
+# H2o WAVE Data Visualisation App

 This application allows us to  accept the dataset  from the user  in csv format  and visualise data in various ways.
 Here I used a subset of dataset available in https://www.kaggle.com/dataislife8/credit-card-fraud-detection-visualizations